 Do you have a uniform or required clothing?

 No, we do not have a uniform at camp.
-All staff members will be provided with an official red staff t-shirt to be used on opening and closing days and at the airport.
+All staff members will be provided with an official red staff t-shirt and Blue Kerchief to be worn on opening and closing days and at the airport.
 We ask that you bring comfortable and appropriate clothing for the activity that you will be instructing.
 Use our packing lists as a guide for what to bring to camp.

 What is your philosophy regarding personal appearance?